 We have incurred significant annual net operating losses in every year since our inception.
 We have no products approved for commercial sale and have not generated any revenue from product sales to date, and we continue to incur significant research and development and other expenses related to our ongoing operations.
 If OP0201 or any future product candidates we develop are not successfully developed and approved, we may never generate any revenue from sales of products.
 The Company has experienced net losses and negative cash flows from operating activities since its inception.
-The Company's net loss for the year ended December 31, 2019 is \$16.0 million and the Company has an accumulated deficit of \$57.6 million.
+The Company's net loss for the year ended December 31, 2018 is \$14.1 million and the Company has an accumulated deficit of \$41.6 million.
 We have not generated any revenues from product sales, have not completed the development of any product candidate and may never have a product candidate approved for commercialization.
 We expect it will be several years, if ever, before we have a product candidate ready for commercialization.
 We have financed our operations to date primarily through sales of equity.
-We have devoted substantially all of our financial resources and efforts to research and development, including preclinical studies and our clinical trials.
+We have devoted substantially all of our financial resources and efforts to research and development, including pre-clinical studies and our clinical trials.
 Our net losses may fluctuate significantly from quarter to quarter and year to year and will depend, in part, on the rate at which we incur expenses and our ability to generate revenue.
 Net losses and negative cash flows have had, and will continue to have, an adverse effect on our stockholders' equity and working capital.

-We are focused primarily on developing products from the surfactant platform as a potential first-in-class treatment option for patients at risk for or with OM (middle ear inflammation with or without infection).
-Although we have successfully manufactured cGMP batches of OP0201 nasal aerosol drug product suitable for our phase 1 and phase 2a clinical trials, this was done on a smaller scale with a drug product that has a short shelf life.
-Additional development of OP0201 and/or the dry-powder unit dose device product candidate will be required prior to initiation of future clinical trials.
-The full cost and timing of this additional development is uncertain, although we expect it will require at least 12-months of formulation development before a product candidate is selected.
+We are focused primarily on developing OP0201 as a potential first-in-class treatment option for patients at risk for or with otitis media (OM) (middle ear inflammation with or without infection).
+Although we have successfully manufactured a current Good Manufacturing Procedures (cGMP) batch of OP0201 drug product suitable for clinical trials, this was done on a smaller scale, and we may have difficultly scaling up manufacturing in a timely and cost-effective manner.
+We are currently conducting four clinical trials to explore the safety, tolerability, and potential efficacy of OP0201.
+Upon completion of these clinical studies, we intend to initiate phase 2 and phase 3 studies, with an initial focus on a development program that, if successful, will lead to registration of OP0201 in North America and key European markets as a product to treat OM and prevent OM in children.
 We expect that it will be several years, if ever, before we have a product candidate ready for commercialization.
-If we are unable to successfully generate clinical data for the surfactant program, we may have greater difficulty raising additional capital on favorable terms, or at all.
+If we are unable to successfully generate clinical data for the OP0201 program, we may have greater difficulty raising additional capital on favorable terms, or at all.

 We expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses that we incur may fluctuate significantly from quarter to quarter.
-We anticipate that our expenses will increase substantially if, and as we:
+We anticipate that our expenses will increase substantially if and as we: